-Paul Newman and Sally Field star in Sydney Pollack's controversial drama about the power of the press, written by former journalist Kurt Luedtke and dealing with reporters' language, zeal and single-mindedness.
+Paul Newman and Sally Field star in Absence of Malice, Sydney Pollack’s controversial drama about the power of the press, written by former journalist Kurt Luedtke and dealing with reporters’ language, zeal and single-mindedness.

 Some American films have portrayed journalists as cutthroat competitors (“The Front Page,” in its various versions), whereas others have stressed their roles as heroic sleuths (“All the President’s Men”).
 Absence of Malice attempts but doesn’t succeed to depict an accurate picture of the profession’s conflicts and dilemmas.